 The ODA is separate from the Offa’s Dyke Path National Trail Officer (NTO), who is responsible for the management of the National Trail.
 We enjoy a close liaison with the NTO who we support financially through our Conservation Fund (see below).
 Our aim is to generate significantly more funds than we do at present for conservation-based works to the monument and path but if we are to do that our membership numbers need to increase.

-The Association was founded in 1969 by the late Frank Noble, a Knighton school teacher and archaeologist.
+The ODA was founded in 1969 by the late Frank Noble, a Knighton school teacher and archaeologist.
 Initially it lobbied for the opening of the Offa’s Dyke Path which had been designated in 1949.
 When the Path was officially opened in 1971, it went on to provide strip maps of the route, accommodation information, and supported those responsible for maintaining the Path.
 The Association’s staff at the Offa’s Dyke Centre still provide these services alongside a general Tourist Information Centre function for Knighton.

 Our Conservation Work